Lough Tay, AKA ‘Guinness Lake’, is arguably the jewel in the crown of the Sally Gap Drive.

-The lake is located along the Sally Gap Drive and you’ll be treated to magnificent views of its inky black water as you approach from either side.
+As you walk, cycle or drive along the Sally Gap Drive you’ll be treated to magnificent views of its inky black water.

-In the guide below, you’ll find info on everything from the Lough Tay hike and where to park (2 handy options), plus how the name ‘Guinness Lake’ came about.
+Below, you’ll find the car parks, the viewpoints, info on the Lough Tay hike and the story behind how the name ‘Guinness Lake’ came about.